 Chapter 24 The Role of Educational Audiologists in the EHDI Process ducational audiologists provide a critical link within the Early Hearing Detection and Intervention (EHDI) process.
 They are in a unique position to facilitate and support the developmental and educational management of children who are deaf or hard of hearing (D/HH).
 Audiologists who are employed in school settings have an opportunity, as well as a responsibility, to promote early detection and intervention of hearing impairment.
-While the Individuals with Disabilities Education Act (IDEA) definition of audiology includes identification of children who are D/HH, the responsibility of populationbased screening activities are generally considered health initiatives rather than special education responsibilities.
+While audiology services in the Individuals with Disabilities Education Act (IDEA) includes identification of children who are D/HH, the responsibility of population-based screening are generally considered a health program rather than a special education service.
 Within the EDHI system, specific responsibilities for screening, assessment, referral for medical or other services, habilitation, use of amplification, and counseling vary by communities and available resources.
 Educational audiologists can play an important role in this process, including identification and ongoing surveillance of hearing loss, as well as providing technical assistance, consultation, and training to Child Find teams to ensure best practices for early identification of late onset hearing loss.
 Regardless of the specific services provided, the educational audiologist must be part of the community system that assures all EHDI goals are met.
 Audiologists should be involved with the management of these screenings to ensure that appropriate procedures are followed and screening targets are met.
-The Joint Committee on Infant Hearing (JCIH) Position Statement outlined guidelines for EHDI programs that include procedures for hearing screening, confirmation of hearing levels, and continued surveillance of infants and toddlers who are at risk for hearing impairment.
-In addition to identification, IDEA mandates assessment, referral, provision of amplification and habilitation services, and counseling parents and teachers.
+The Joint Committee on Infant Hearing (JCIH) Position Statement outlined guidelines for EHDI programs that include procedures for hearing screening, confirmation of hearing levels, and continued surveillance of infants and toddlers who are at risk for hearing impairment (JCIH, 2019).
+In addition to identification, IDEA mandates assessment, referral, provision of amplification and habilitation services, as well as counseling parents and teachers.
 It also requires activities that promote the prevention of hearing loss.
-Further, educational eBook Chapter 24 • The Role of Educational Audiologists in the EHDI Process • 24-1